Bonus Horror Of The Month: The Boy At No. 9 Whitlock

 You can follow L. Stephenson on Instagram @l._stephenson

-We begin today's episode with a terrible review of Gravity's Rainbow, followed by our current reads.
-After that, we read and discuss the top 100 books according to the readers of The Guardian.
-You can follow us on Instagram, Facebook, and Twitter @dpwpodcast You can check out Caleb's work at http://www.calebjamesk.com.
+In today's extended cold open, we perform a terrible review of the wild novel "Ham on Rye" by Charles Bukowski.
+After that, we do an even more terrible job of discussing the 2026 Bram Stoker Awards.
+You can follow us on Instagram, Facebook, and Twitter @dpwpodcast.
+You can check out Caleb's work at http://www.calebjamesk.com.

 Leave a comment